 Young graduate scientist

-Inria is launching a round of competitions to recruit seventeen young graduate scientists.
-Theses positions will be allocated as follows: two positions at Grenoble, Lille, Nancy, Rennes, Rocquencourt, Saclay and Sophia-Antipolis research centres and three positions at Bordeaux research centre.
-View application conditions and download your file.
+Inria launched in 2015 a round of competitions to recruit seventeen young graduate scientists.
+Theses positions are located as follows: two positions at Grenoble, Lille, Nancy, Rennes, Rocquencourt, Saclay and Sophia-Antipolis research centres and three positions at Bordeaux research centre.
+View application conditions and download your file on january 2016.

-Registration for the young graduate scientist competition begins on 26 January 2015.
+Registration for the young graduate scientist competition will begin on January 2016.